Ally Sheedy: Personal life

-On April 12, 1992, Sheedy married actor David Lansbury, the nephew of actress Angela Lansbury and son of Edgar Lansbury, the original producer of Godspell.
-They have a son, Beckett, born in 1994.
-Beckett is a trans man from whose transition Sheedy says she "learned a lot".
+On April 12, 1992, Sheedy married actor David Lansbury, the nephew of actress Angela Lansbury and son of Edgar Lansbury.
+They had a transgender son, Beckett, from whose transition Sheedy says she "learned a lot".
 In 2008, Sheedy announced that she and Lansbury had filed for divorce.

-In January 2018, Sheedy tweeted the #MeToo hashtag along with the names of James Franco and Christian Slater, implying that they have been sexually abusive to her, but later deleted the tweets.
+In January 2018, Sheedy tweeted the #MeToo hashtag along with the names of James Franco and Christian Slater, implying that they had been sexually abusive to her.
+She later deleted the tweets.
 Franco later stated that he did not know why Sheedy tweeted the accusations.